Blockchain & Fluree's Ledger

 SmartFunctions are the way in which end users can build custom rules that govern the ledger.
 They can be utilized for both permissioning and enforcing query (view) permissions as well as transaction (write) permissions - however in the context of this blockchain discussion the focus here is on trasactions/writes.

-SmartFunctions are custom business rules, even custom function that might be leveraged across business rules, stored as data (code as data) in the ledger itself.
+SmartFunctions are custom business rules, even custom functions that might be leveraged across business rules, stored as data (code as data) in the ledger itself.
 While Fluree always uses the latest version of SmartFunctions to enforce the ledger, every historical version is available and all provenance trackable.
 A SmartFunction can even be developed that requires voting across multiple parties to update a SmartFunction.
 In Fluree everything is data.

 Fluree, while executing SmartFunctions, calculates a utilization metric called Fuel.
 Fuel is similar to Ethererum Gas but is present to prevent situations like infinite loops in SmartFunctions, but can also be leveraged to meter usage, bill different parties, test different methods of optimization, or other capabilities.